sanket203/ML-repo/README.md

 ![alt text](https://github.com/sanket203/ML-repo/blob/main/ROC.png "Logo Title Text 1")

 ### Model selection
 * After analysing above results for all three models .
-Logistic Regression model is selected as best model for prediction.
+Logistic Regression and LSTM model is selected as best model for prediction.
 * Predictions are done on articles from clean_test.csv and results are saved to output_submit.csv